Telephone number, if you want to be on the Rush Limbaugh program today, we're going to get the phone calls in an L GIFO.

 You bet.

-But Rush, I've got to touch on your caller Kimberly, how she just mentioned the women that called your show yesterday.
+But, Rush, I've got to touch on your caller, Kimberly, how she just mentioned the women that called your show yesterday.

 Yes.

-I'll be one of those Smith and Mintons.
+I'll be one of those mitten mittens.

 I am, and I'll admit it, but I can tell you about his record.

-Uh first let's let's let's examine the record.
+First, let's examine the record.

 Look at the Olympics.